 5. Don't try to 'fluff up' your application with irrelevant information!

 PTCAS specifically tells you not to include high school experiences, so make sure not to include them on your application.
-I had a lot of extracurricular activities that I took part in during high school that would showcase me as an even better candidate, but these could not be included on my application.
-So, I tried to search in the smallest of nooks and crannies to find more and more things to add to my application to make the list more extensive (of course I wanted to include how I have this really super awesome blog that I run all by myself with tons of neato colorful photos on it... but yeah, that didn't happen).
+I had a lot of extracurricular activities that I took part in during high school that would enhance my application, but these could not be included on my application.
+So, I tried to search in the smallest of nooks and crannies to find more and more things to add to my application to make the list more extensive (like wanting to include how I have this really super fun neato blog... but that would have been irrelevant and didn't happen haha).
 Instead, I kept all of the information concise, relevant, and professional.
-Avoid any 'fluff' because if you just rattle off a bunch of random things that have no meaning to you/you vaguely remember because you were forced to do it as a school requirement for extra credit just one time, it will likely serve as a detriment in the future (i.e. being unable to elaborate on it during an interview).
+Avoid any 'fluff' because if you just rattle off a bunch of random things that have no meaning to you that you vaguely remember because you were forced to do it as a school requirement just once for extra credit, it will likely serve as a detriment in the future (i.e. being unable to elaborate on it during an interview).

 6. Submit your applications before all of your requirements are complete (if you have the option to)!